 One of the most straightforward examples of automated decision-making is equipment maintenance schedules.

-Instead of a manager scheduling maintenance according to a timetable created by the manufacturer of the equipment, sensors collect data which is then used to determine the best time to schedule maintenance.
-This decision can be based on specific business objectives like conducting the maintenance before a failure occurs and completing the maintenance when it will have the least impact on output.
+Instead of a manager scheduling maintenance according to a timetable created by the manufacturer of the equipment, sensors collect data with that data then used to determine the best time to schedule maintenance.
+As a result, maintenance scheduling decisions can be based on specific business objectives, such as conducting the maintenance before a failure occurs or completing the maintenance when it will have the least impact on output.

 Step 4 – Machine Learning